diegoxb07/AOCVisualizer/README.md

 # Mission Visualizer

-This video telemetry tool replays flight-level instrument data together with optional synced radar (**MMR**) video, and adds a live map tracker, fully customizable graphs with tons of variables, a Primary Flight Display, satellite imagery overlays, storm best-track overlays, video recording, and much much more!
+This video telemetry tool replays flight-level instrument data together with optional synced radar (**MMR**) video, and adds a live map tracker, fully customizable graphs with tons of variables, a Primary Flight Display, satellite imagery overlays, storm best-track overlays, video recording, and much, much, more!

 Built for the **NOAA Aircraft Operations Center**.
 Runs entirely in the browser, API-backend optional.